mbmackenzie/OpenCPU-Example/README.md

 As versioning changes, consult <https://www.opencpu.org/jslib.html> for the most recent stable libraries.
-The first two tags are absolutely necessary, the third is not… unless you started with the code reccomended in the JavaScript section, as `.resizable` is a part of jquery-ui.js.
-I should mention that OpenCPU reccomends downloading the js files and storing them in the project directly, and you should do this if you do not want to deal with constantly changing libraries and compatability problems. (…I did not do this in distogram)
+The first two tags are absolutely necessary, the third is not… unless you started with the code recommended in the JavaScript section, as `.resizable` is a part of jquery-ui.js.
+I should mention that OpenCPU recommends downloading the js files and storing them in the project directly, and you should do this if you do not want to deal with constantly changing libraries and compatability problems. (…I did not do this in distogram)